 A stay of collection may be granted at the discretion of the Department.
 If you need a stay, you should contact the Department's Compliance Division.
 Contact the local office nearest your business.
 For a stay of collection, you must file a suitable bond, guaranteed by a specific, authorized surety insurer with the Department.
 The bond must be in an amount, which is up to twice the amount on which the stay is requested, plus interest, and must run for the duration of the requested stay.

-Yes, but you must first pay any amounts due.
+You can appeal directly to the Superior Court, but you must first pay any amounts due.
 An appeal for refund can be filed directly with the Thurston County Superior Court.
 The appeal must be filed no later than 4 years following the payment or 30 days after the final decision, whichever is later.